nicholasjng/pybm/docs/commands/init.md

 The `-o` switch can be used multiple times to set multiple different values at the same time.
 If you have a lot of default values that you want to set, and do not want to type out long commands each time, consider writing a global pybm config - this feature will be added in an upcoming release.

+By default, if a global config file is present, global values are used as defaults when running `pybm init`.
+If you want to avoid adopting global settings locally, you can supply the `--skip-global` switch to `pybm init`.